2/9th Battalion (Australia): Middle East

 On 3 May, the 2/9th Battalion launched a counter-attack on the German forces around "the Salient" in order to retake some of the posts that had previously been lost to the Germans.
 After being subjected to a heavy German artillery bombardment at their form up point, at 8:45 pm the battalion attacked from the southern flank under the cover of considerable counter-battery fire from the British artillery.
 After capturing a number of positions and inflicting heavy losses upon the defenders, the Australians were eventually forced to withdraw at around 3:00 am on 4 May when it became apparent that they would not be able to complete the advance before daylight.
 Having lost three men killed, three missing and 51 wounded, at dawn the 2/9th Battalion returned to the "Blue Line", where it took over a defensive position south of Bianca.
 Here a series of small skirmishes ensued during which time the battalion was able to extend their lines by about 0.5 mi.

-For the rest of May the battalion undertook defensive construction tasks and raids into "no mans land" south-west of Bianca before being relieved by the 2/17th Battalion on the night of 4/5 June 1941.
+For the rest of May the battalion undertook defensive construction tasks and raids into "no man's land" south-west of Bianca before being relieved by the 2/17th Battalion on the night of 4/5 June 1941.
 Following this, the 18th Brigade went into reserve and the battalion saw little action for the next month as it was moved back to the Bardia–El Adem Road junction.
 In July, the battalion returned to "the Salient", where it spent a period of time in brigade reserve in the Pilastino sector.
-Later, it was moved back up to the "Red Line" in the El Adem sector where the battalion's personnel undertook aggressive patrols into no mans' land, penetrating a number of minefields and moving booby traps.
+Later, it was moved back up to the "Red Line" in the El Adem sector where the battalion's personnel undertook aggressive patrols into no man's land, penetrating a number of minefields and moving booby traps.
 On 23 July, the battalion launched a major raid in their sector in an effort to gauge German responses, penetrating over 800 m through the German lines, but after finding their objective unoccupied, the raiders withdrew.